Summary

 Since the results are very long, they've been reduced here to only a few environment variables.

-The returned datatype has only a few parameters: the name of the environment variable; the source by which that variable was used and set (e.g., from the system's default); and the value of the variable.
-These parameters are listed below:
+There are only a few returned values: the name of the environment variable; the source by which that variable was used and set (e.g., from the system's default); and the value of the variable.

 ParameterTypeRequiredDefaultStabilityDescription